 Dan Prud’homme, Owner, Carolina Realty Group

-“I don’t just reach out to listings that are newly expired (like everyone does), but I dig deeper and pay special attention to the ones that expired a year or more ago, that never relisted.
-I figure that at some point these potential clients wanted to sell, so why not reach out to them to see what their plans are, how they may have changed and how I could help them meet their objective.
+“I don’t just reach out to listings that are newly expired like everyone does, but I dig deeper and pay special attention to the ones that expired a year or more ago that never relisted.
+I figure that at some point these potential clients wanted to sell, so why not reach out to them to see what their plans are, how they may have changed, and how I could help them meet their objective.
 If their plan is to sell sometime in the future, I offer to assist them with a strategy so they’re ready to hit the ground running when the timing is perfect.”

-20. Become a ‘Coffee House Consultant”
+24. Become a ‘Coffee House Consultant’

-Justin Potier, Broker for Carrington Real Estate Services
+Justin Potier, Broker, Carrington Real Estate Services

 Since you’re going to spend a ton of time in coffee shops anyway, why not advertise your services for free?

-Justin Potier of Carrington Real Estate Services had an agent who set up their laptop to work, then put up a little sign, saying “Free real estate advice.”
+Justin Potier of Carrington Real Estate Services had an agent who set up their laptop to work, then put up a little sign, saying, “Free real estate advice.”

-22. Network at More Non-Real Estate Related Events
+25. Network at More Non-Real Estate-related Events

-Instead of going to the same old real estate mixers or networking events, think outside the box and join some non real estate related local events.
-Your next client can be found at a community yoga workshop, a sip and paint night, a book reading, or even at a concert.
+“Instead of going to the same old real estate mixers or networking events, think outside the box and join some non-real estate-related local events.
+Your next client can be found at a community yoga workshop, a sip-and-paint night, a book reading, or even at a concert.

-Just be careful of trying to “sell” to people you meet.
-Instead, go to an event you’ll truly enjoy, engage in the flow of conversation and when you get the “what do you do?” question, give them an answer that truly makes your real estate services shine.
+“Instead, go to an event you’ll truly enjoy, engage in the flow of conversation, and when you get the ‘what do you do?’ question, give them an answer that truly makes your real estate services shine.
 Even if you don’t get any new leads, you’ll spend time doing things you love.
 How can you go wrong?”

-23. Try Ranking Articles on Google for Luxury or Historic Listings
+26. Try Ranking Articles on Google for Luxury or Historic Listings

 Tristan Roberts, Lake Tahoe Realtor

-24. Join Your Local Chamber of Commerce
+28. Join Your Local Chamber of Commerce

 Cynthia Emerling, Associate Broker, Finger Lakes Premier Properties

-If you join your local chamber of commerce, you can get your name and business listed in newsletters and websites, and get referrals and make valuable connections who are well established in your area.
+If you join your local chamber of commerce, you can get your name and business listed in newsletters and websites and get referrals and make valuable connections who are well established in your area.

-26. Learn to Rank Your Website on Google by Building Quality Backlinks
+29. Learn to Rank Your Website on Google by Building Quality Backlinks

 Shawn Breyer, Owner, Breyer Home Buyers